shotmatt/Group4_Attendance_record/README.md

   * localhost:8080

 Connect to the Website:
-*type localhost:8080 in browser
+* type localhost:8080 in browser

-*Enjoy!

-You need to run these in order^
+* Enjoy!